StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg depreciation issues we noticed that the bash scripts steps were a consdierable amount more code.
-So we decided to creat a bash script to install the Terraform CLI.
+While fixing the Terraform CLI gpg depreciation issues we noticed that the bash scripts steps were a considerable amount more code.
+So we decided to create a bash script to install the Terraform CLI.

 This bash script is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli)